-5.1 Our minimum provision, (not mandatory) as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements.
+- 5.1 Our minimum provision, (not mandatory) as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements.

-5.2 In our suitably stocked First Aid box we provide the following, or suitable alternatives:
+- 5.2 In our suitably stocked First Aid box we provide the following, or suitable alternatives:

 - a leaflet giving general guidance on First Aid

 - Several pairs of powderless disposable gloves (preferably not latex)

 - 2 FFP2 masks (individually wrapped)

 - Hand sanitiser

 - A disposable face-shield for mouth-to-mouth practice

 - Several sterile wipes individually wrapped

 - 5 individually wrapped triangular bandages (preferably sterile);

 - 5 safety pins;

 - Roll of cotton bandage

 - Elastic bandage

 - Plasters (assorted sizes)

+- Sterile eye pads x2

+- Finger bandage x2

+- two four individually wrapped triangular bandages (preferably sterile);

+- safety pins x6

+- Small (approx 4cm x 4cm) individually wrapped sterile unmedicated wound dressings x2

-- 10 Medium-sized sterile unmedicated wound dressings
+- Medium (approx 12cm x 12cm) individually wrapped sterile unmedicated wound dressings x2

-- 5 large sterile unmedicated wound dressing
+- Large (approx 18cm x 18cm) sterile individually wrapped unmedicated wound dressings x2

-- 2 sterile eye pads;

-- Several 5ml solution bottles
+- Several 5ml saline solution bottles

 - Chlorhexidine

-- Roll of surgical adhesive tape
+- Roll of microporous tape

 - 1 pair of scissors

 - 1 pair of tweezers

+- Ice Pack

+- Sick bag

 - 5.3 The First Aid coordinator is responsible for examining the contents of the first aid boxes.
 These are checked frequently and restocked as soon as possible after use.
 Extra stock is held within the school and items discarded safely after the expiry date has passed.
 We do not keep tablets, creams or medicines in the first aid box unless this is absolutely necessary such in cases of severe allergies where the school is required to keep auto injector devices in the First Aid Box of the Lunch Hall.

-- 5.4 Our first aid boxes are kept in the following places: school office areas, kitchen areas and medical rooms. - 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
-For further information please see our Prevention and Control of Infection and Communicable Diseases Procedures. - 5.6 First aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl gloves, using suitable eye and face protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation, wash hands after every procedure.
+- 5.4 Our first aid boxes are kept in the following places: school office areas, kitchen areas and medical rooms.

+- 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
+For further information please see our Prevention and Control of Infection and Communicable Diseases Procedures.

+- 5.6 First Aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl gloves, using suitable eye and face protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation, wash hands after every procedure.
 Ensuring any waste products are disposed of in a yellow clinical waste bag or box in line with procedures in 5.5. - 5.7 We ensure that any third-party lettings or providers, including transport, have adequate first aid provision which complies with our standards.
 For example, visiting sports clubs or schools. - 5.8 We ensure that any third-party contractors, including catering and cleaning, working with us are aware of our policy and procedures.